-- E. The exterior service area of a commercial or industrial building, if oriented toward a public street, shall be screened as follows: - 1.
-When oriented to a street with 2 or 3 lanes, screen with a Standard B buffer. - 2.
-When oriented to a street with 4 or more lanes, screen with a Standard C buffer. - F. In addition to the requirements imposed by Articles II and III of this chapter, areas used for the temporary or permanent storage of inoperable or damaged vehicles shall be screened from properties zoned residential and from public streets by means of an opaque fence or wall not less than eight feet in height. - G. Special Conditions for Heavy Industrial Uses.
-In all districts, when a use that is only permitted in I-2 or M-2 Industrial District and it is adjacent to a Dwelling District, the heavy industrial use shall conform to the buffering and operational provisions of Chapters 6, Article III within three years of the date of the Ordinance. - H. In all R-5, R-6, R-7, D-5, B-1, C-1, B-2, C-2, an MU-L, MU-M-and MU-H districts, excluding single-family and two-family dwellings, in addition to landscape requirements for parking areas, 5 percent of the remainder of the lot, exclusive of areas occupied by structures and parking, shall be landscaped.
+- E. The exterior service area of a commercial, manufacturing or industrial building, if oriented toward a public street, shall be screened as follows: - 1.
+When oriented to a street with 2 or 3 lanes, screen with a Standard C buffer. - 2.
+When oriented to a street with 4 or more lanes, screen with a Standard B buffer. - F. In addition to the requirements imposed by Articles II and III of this chapter, areas used for the temporary or permanent storage of inoperable or damaged vehicles shall be screened from properties zoned residential and from public streets by means of an opaque fence or wall not less than eight feet in height. - G. Special Conditions for Heavy Industrial Uses.
+In all districts, when a use that is only permitted in I-2 or M-2 Industrial District and it is adjacent to a Dwelling District, the heavy industrial use shall conform to the buffering and operational provisions of Chapters 6, Article III within three years of September 18, 2021 or the effective date of this Ordinance amendment, whichever is later. - H. In all R-5, R-6, R-7, D-5, B-1, C-1, B-2, C-2, an MU-L, MU-M districts, excluding single-family and two-family dwellings, in addition to landscape requirements for parking areas, 5 percent of the remainder of the lot, exclusive of areas occupied by structures and parking, shall be landscaped.
 Said landscaping shall include a combination of shrubs, trees and ground cover. - I. Buffer Required for Utility Installations and Cemeteries.
 In cases where utility installations or cemeteries are developed adjacent to residentially or commercially zoned property, the utility installation shall be screened by a buffer according to the following standards: